alexdafn/Autonomous-Driving-In-Dynamic-Environment-using-ML-in-Unity/README.md

 # Thesis: Navigation of Self-Driving Vehicle in Controlled Environment, made with Unity

 This project was my thesis, made for my computer science studies.
+There is more detail on my official project report.

 ## Abstract